RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 ## A simple example

-Now rename the `Counter.sol` that comes with foundry to `Deposit.sol` and paste this code.
+Now rename the `Counter.sol` that comes with Foundry to `Deposit.sol` and paste this code.

 ```solidity
 contract Deposit {